treebeardtech/kubeflow-bootstrap/README.md

 If you are new to external DNS, follow the [docs](https://kubernetes-sigs.github.io/external-dns/v0.14.0/) for setting up a deployment, then use [this guide](https://kubernetes-sigs.github.io/external-dns/v0.14.0/tutorials/istio/) to connect external DNS to the istio gateway *service* for your Kubeflow deployment.

+The [eks-https-loadbalancer](examples/eks-https-loadbalancer) example also shows this.

 ### Create Profiles for your users

+Profiles are a Kubeflow abstraction that lets you securely isolate users from each other.
+See the [Kubeflow docs on profiles](https://www.kubeflow.org/docs/components/central-dash/profiles/)

 ### Teardown